WannesFransen1994/elixir-learning-materials/elixir-distributed/03-kafka/01-setup/a_very_basic_setup.md

 * For the zookeeper, we give it a unique ID.
 This has to be unique between the zookeeper cluster.
 Same for the `KAFKA_BROKER_ID` environment variable.
 * With `ZOOKEEPER_CLIENT_PORT` we specify the port on which the Zookeeper will listen for clients.
 This is configured in our Kafka service with `KAFKA_ZOOKEEPER_CONNECT`. _Note that our `zookeeper_1` will be resolved to the IP address of our other container._
 * Kafka will be listening on port 9092.
 This is the port of the containerized machine!
 Not of our host machine.
 That's why we add the `ports` section. _(The `ports` section has a notation of `EXTERNAL_PORT:INTERNAL_PORT`.
 Meaning that the host port 9092 will be redirected to the internal 9092 port.)_
+* Regarding the `KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR`, feel free to ignore the details regarding this setting for now.
+If you want to go in depth over [this setting](https://kafka.apache.org/documentation/#offsets.topic.replication.factor), I'd suggest you look at this tutorial regarding [offsets](https://www.learningjournal.guru/courses/kafka/kafka-foundation-training/offset-management/).
+To put it in a nutshell, every consumer has an offset and there's also a committed offset.
+In order to keep track of this, they keep a topic with this information.
+Normally this has a replication factor of 3 (thus needing 3 brokers), but for a single node setup we will put this on 1.

 ## Running our containers